siddharthsonii/Persona-Bot-UI/README.md

 Found a bug or want to add a new persona?
 Feel free to open a pull request!
 Let’s make this project even more awesome together. 😄

 ## 📧 Contact
 Have questions?
-Reach out to me on [Twitter](https://twitter.com/your-username) or [LinkedIn](https://linkedin.com/in/your-username).
+Reach out to me on [LinkedIn](https://www.linkedin.com/in/siddharthsonii/).
 Let’s sip chai and code together! ☕

 ## 🙏 Acknowledgements
 - Inspired by Hitesh Choudhary and Piyush Garg’s amazing teaching style.